Inspiring Ways To Decorate with Glass Cloche Domes

 Pro Tip – How To Make Your Cloche More Interesting

-Another fun way to make your Cloche more interesting is to play around with different objects to place it on top of.
+Another fun way to make your Cloche more interesting is to experiment with different objects you can place on top of it.

 Add A Glass Cloche To Enhance Special Objects